Debunking the 3 big lies about Japanese food

 Japanese food isn't always the most healthy option.
 Think about the number of dishes that contain white rice, for starters.
 Donburi (rice bowls), sushi, onigiri...
 If you order a 'teishoku' set meal, it'll have a bowl of rice on the side as well.
 Such calories, very carbs.

 Then there's ramen.
 You have to be careful which type you order.
 The broth's full of oil, salt, and probably pork fat.
-A 'standard' bowl of kotteri ramen at the Tenka Ippin chain is 949 calories.
+A 'standard' bowl of kotteri ramen at any Tenka Ippin chain restaurant is 949 calories.
 The lighter assari ramen clocks in at only 380.

 (Have I ever seen anyone order assari ramen?
 Nope.
 Kotteri for life.)